 Bottles

-Bottles is an application allowing users to run Windows software like Heroic Games Launcher and Steam.
-However, unlike these applications, Bottles use separate environments (or Bottles hence the name), allowing users to have separate settings for each program.
-Additionally, Bottles handles many things necessary to run software like .NET installers, VC redistributable packages, etc., which is done via its integrated dependency manager.
-Additionally, Bottles has a feature called Installers, which allows users to install many store launchers or select applications easily; check this link for a list.
+Bottles is an application that lets users run Windows software, such as Heroic Games Launcher and Steam.
+However, unlike these applications, Bottles uses separate environments (or Bottles, hence the name), allowing users to have different settings for each program.
+Additionally, Bottles handles many of the components required to run software, such as .NET installers and the VC redistributable packages, all via its integrated dependency manager.
+Additionally, Bottles has a feature called Installers, which allows users to easily install many store launchers or select applications; check this link for a list.

 - 🔰 Information: We include a shortcut to install the Bottles in the application menu; we do not include it by default.